QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Method

+\textbf{Consistency Verification.} We enforce semantic consistency across representations to prevent drift during generation.
+Specifically, we apply an LLM-based verifier to assess (i) alignment among the hypothesis $h$, semantic description $d$, and symbolic expression $f$, and (ii) faithfulness between the symbolic definition $f$ and the generated code $c$.
+The verifier returns a consistency decision under fixed criteria.
+If it fails, we rewrite the inconsistent component(s) by regenerating $d$ and $f$ or repairing $c$ until the check passes or a maximum retry budget is reached.

+\textbf{Complexity and Redundancy Control.} We further regularize factor generation with explicit structural constraints to promote parsimony and novelty.
+For complexity, we compute

-where $SL(f)$ measures symbolic length, $PC(f)$ counts free parameters (e.g., window sizes), and $F_f$ is the set of raw features used by $f$.
+where $SL(f)$ measures symbolic length, $PC(f)$ counts free parameters (e.g., window sizes), and $F_f$ is the set of features used by $f$.
 For redundancy, we quantify structural similarity via AST matching.
-Given two factors $f_i$ and $f_j$ with ASTs $T(f_i)$ and $T(f_j)$, we define $s(f_i,f_j)$ as the size of their largest common isomorphic subtree:
+Given two factors $f_i$ and $f_j$ with ASTs $T(f_i)$ and $T(f_j)$, we define $s(f_i,f_j)$ as the size of the largest common subtree: